Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS operation and figures of merit for Autler-Townes and ac Stark regimes

 \subsection{Single photon purity $g^{(2)}[0]$ associated with pulse excitation}

 In our simulations presented in Sec.'s~\ref{subsec:num} and~\ref{subsec:cav}, we have simply assumed the SPS to be initialized in the $\ket{X}$ state, and we have not explicitly modelled the pulse excitation.
-As, except for in the previous subsection, we have also neglected the $\sigma_x^X$ term in $H_S$ that can give rise to (far off-resonant) excitation of the $\ket{X}$-$\ket{G}$ transition, we have not included in our model any mechanism for more than one photon to be emitted from the transition of interest to our SPS.
+As we have also neglected the $\sigma_x^X$ term in $H_S$ that can give rise to (far off-resonant) excitation of the $\ket{X}$-$\ket{G}$ transition, we have not included in our model any mechanism for more than one photon to be emitted from the transition of interest to our SPS.
 Formally, then, all of the above simulations are for $g^{(2)}[0] =0$.

 To improve on this approximation, we include the pulse excitation directly in the system Hamiltonian, and use a time-dependent PME which incorporates the pulse-induced phonon scattering~\cite{ross16, Gustin2019,Gustin2018}, described in Appendix~\ref{app:pulse}.
 However, the re-excitation probability (and corresponding two-photon emission probability) is not strongly affected by the dressing field so long as $\eta^{-1}$ is much larger than the pulse width in time, as the pulse occurs much quicker than the period of Rabi oscillations between the $\ket{X}$ and $\ket{B}$ states.
-Thus, the statistics of two-photon emission are very closely related to results known for the simple two-level system pulse excitation~\cite{Gustin2018, Hanschke2018,Fischer2018,Dusanowski2022Jan}.
+Thus, the statistics of two-photon emission are very closely related to results known for the simple two-level system pulse excitation~\cite{Gustin2018, Hanschke2018,Fischer2018,Dusanowski2022May}.
 The primary modification to the $g^{(2)}[0]$ comes from the fact that in a two-photon emission event, the first photon will, for $\eta^{-1}$ much larger than the pulse duration, be emitted in the desired $\ket{X}$-$\ket{G}$ transition.
 The sequential photon, however, is emitted with probability $\mathcal{N}$ (i.e., the efficiency).